IRL2/SubtleGame/README.md

 ## Running a game

 1. Run a server by navigating to `./Client/rust-server-2023-10-19` and clicking `narupa-gui.exe`.
 Open the Network tab and change the Server name to `SubtleGame`.
-For the game to run sucesfully you need to load a minimum of four simulations: (1) nanotube, (2) 17-ala, (3) a buckyball simulation with a number smaller than 1 in the file name and (4) a buckyball simulation with a number larger than 1 in the file name.
-Click `Run the selected file!`.
+For the game to run sucesfully you need to load a minimum of four simulations:
+- nanotube_langevin
+- 17-ala
+- a buckyball simulation with a number smaller than 1 in the file name, e.g., `buckyballs_angle_A_0.5.xml`
+- a buckyball simulation with a number larger than 1 in the file name, e.g., `buckyballs_angle_B_1.5.xml`
+2. Select `file input` and click on the `+` and `-` symbols to add and remove simulations.
+Once you have selected these simulations, click `Run the selected file!`.
-2. Run the Python script `./Client/puppeteering-client.py` from inside your `subtle-game` conda environment (either using the terminal or your Python IDE, as detailed above).
+3. Run the Python script `./Client/puppeteering-client.py` from inside your `subtle-game` conda environment (either using the terminal or your Python IDE, as detailed above).
-3. Open `Oculus Link` or `Air Link` from inside your Oculus headset.
+4. Open `Oculus Link` or `Air Link` from inside your Oculus headset.
-4. Open Unity and click play to start the game.
+5. Open Unity and click play to start the game.